 The purpose of this role is to assist refugee individuals and families in achieving self-sufficiency as they learn how to navigate their city via the bus system.
 Refugees will identify their goals in travel skills.
 This would always include learning how to get from their home to Exodus but could also include learning how to travel to the grocery store, their job, their school, or even public service locations (like the Social Security office or their local BMV).
 Volunteers and clients alike will have the opportunity to learn more about the city of Indianapolis, enjoy some sights along the way, and develop friendships based upon shared experience.
 Volunteers would be required to commit to a 3-month commitment.
 Operating hours for this opportunity range between 7A – 4P on Monday through Friday.
 Outings generally take a minimum of 3 hours round trip.
 Volunteers should be prepared to be called upon approximately 1 week in advance.
 It is not mandatory for volunteers to accept every opportunity – it is important that volunteers be willing to be asked and remain as flexible as possible.

-Required training: Refugee 101, Volunteer Bus Training Presentation (it is not mandatory to accept every opportunity – just be willing to be asked).
+Required training: Refugee 101, Volunteer Bus Training Presentation

 R+P Transportation Volunteer